 In my practice I adhere to a Humanistic model of working which means I view people as best served by making their own decisions, I don’t tend to offer any training or advice; however, where clients have an interest in the various theories which might apply, I would be happy to introduce appropriate theories for discussion.

 Covid notice: The pandemic has meant that I have been almost exclusively been seeing clients by video and phone including family and couples.

 Jonathan Mitchell BA (Cicest), BEng (Leeds)

-I initially qualified with a Diploma in Counselling, followed by a BA degree in Humanistic Counselling, which included a research dissertation into the experience of being parented.
+I am qualified with both BA Degree and a Diploma in Humanistic Counselling, which included a research dissertation.

 I work predominantly in my own private practice; however, I have worked as a therapist for staff within the NHS and for NHS patients via the Improved Access to Psychological Therapies (IAPT) programme.